MichalPokojny/MyProject3-TheBattleShipGame/README.md

 ## Testing

-I have mannually tested this project by doing the following:
+I have manually tested this project by doing the following:

 - Passed the code through pycodecode extension in my workspace.
-No errors in my code found.
+No errors in my code were found.
 - Given invalid inputs: strings, number out of range, no input at all.
 - Tested in my local terminal and at the Code Institute Heroku terminal.